maZang/PokeSnowdown/Documentation/To Do.md

 Crop some images in the instruction guide so they are easier to view without zooming in.

 Finish writing the wiki.

+Remove Volt Switch from every pokemon until its fixed.